The-manpreet-singh/Udacity-ReactJs-Nanodegree/p5-Mobile-flashcards/README.md

 # Mobile flashCards React-Native App

-Mobile FlashCards project-app is a part of Udacity-React-Nanodegree program.
+Mobile FlashCards project-App is a part of Udacity-React-Nanodegree program.

 This React Native app allows users to create decks and questions to quiz. and also give the final score and set to reset naviagte the quiz.